networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 java -jar target/eventuate-cdc-server.jar
 ```

 Now we have the entire infrastructure up and running, and we can start some of the demo applications.
+The [todo-list][] application is the easiest to get started with, and if you want an app with real business scenarios, check out [account-management].

+[todo-list]: /tutorial/eventuate/todo-list/
+[account-management]: /tutorial/eventuate/account-management/
 [Mac Permanent IP]: /development/best-practices/mac-perm-ip/